Progression with a taut rope using a TIBLOC

 This method requires making a choice between the benefit of additional protection and certain disadvantages that are in addition to the danger inherent in progression using a taut rope.
 Do your own risk analysis in the field.

-- Allows time saving in sections where the leader is confident of his skills, even if the second is in difficulty.
+- Allows time saving in sections where the leader is confident of their skills, even if the second is in difficulty.

 - Can allow the next belay to be reached on a pitch that is longer than the rope: the second can begin climbing without endangering the leader on the last few moves to the belay.